 Dating from the Middle Ages, Asen’s Fortress went through several sieges, including the conquest by the armies of the Third Crusade and, later, the Ottomans.

 After the 14th-century Ottoman conquest, the castle was left to decay.
 Now, only one complete building still stands.
-That is the 11th– and 12th-century Church of the Holy Mother of God, which is still in use as a Bulgarian Orthodox church.
-The rest of this once-mighty fortress are ruins, although quite well-preserved ruins.
+The 11th– and 12th-century Church of the Holy Mother of God is still in use as a Bulgarian Orthodox church.
+The rest of this once-mighty fortress are ruins, although exceptionally well-preserved ruins.

 While all other things to do in Plovdiv described above have something, or everything, to do with culture and history, this last one is just plainly about having fun.
 Aquapark “Aqualand” is arguably the most well-known modern attraction in the city.

 This large water park is a great place to take your kids if they’re tired of walking around and sightseeing in Plovdiv.
 It features lounge areas, a children’s pool, tubing, and thrill slides.